AstraaDev/Discord-FarmMergeValley-Injector/README.md

 <h1 align="center">[Discord] - FarmMergeValley Injector</h1>

 <p align="left">
   FMV Injector lets you set up various methods for modifying content in the Farm Merge Valley discord game.
-This project follows on from [wooslow](https://github.com/wooslow/discord-farm-merge-valley-hack)'s repositorie on the same subject.
+This project follows on from @wooslow's repositorie on the same subject.
 Perform these steps preferably from a Google Chrome browser.
 There is currently no guarantee that these methods will work on other browsers.
 </p>